The early days.

 A message from company founder Rich Morgan.

 Initially I figured it would be just me, and one day maybe I would hire an apprentice helper to ride with me and teach him the HVAC (Heating, Ventilation, and Air Conditioning) trade.
-I never fathomed 20 years later, Magic Touch would be a nationally recognized and awarded AC and heating company, commercial refrigeration company, insulation company, energy audit company, fireplace company, or really to sum it up frankly…a customer service company.
+I never fathomed 25 years later, Magic Touch would be a nationally recognized and awarded AC and heating company, insulation company, fireplace company, or really to sum it up frankly…a customer service company.

 I know exactly what the “secret ingredient” to our growth and success was and is – it’s that we realized early on that customer service is our product, and like anything else, we needed then, and need now, to make sure our product is not only the best on the market, but that it’s the best value on the market.

 When I use the word value, I don’t mean price.
 Price is what something costs, value is what something is worth.
 Sure, our company’s size gives us the purchasing power to keep prices low, but it’s the quality of the customer service we deliver to our long–time clients and new customers, that determines the value of doing business with us.

 Therefore, my business philosophy is simple; all of us at Magic Touch Mechanical need to make sure that every day, we offer more value than our competitors do.
 It’s really that simple!
 Some mornings when I arrive at the Magic Touch offices in Mesa, AZ and see all the hustle and bustle of multiple AC installation trucks being loaded for the day’s jobs, service technicians reviewing that day’s workload, department manager meetings, forklifts zooming around, and a half dozen people in their offices on the phone with vendors and clients; I feel like the guy in that Talking Heads song from the early 80’s, Once in a Lifetime.
 Yes, I count my blessings every day!